 Now officially known as COVID-19, the new strain of coronavirus has spread across up to 178 countries with many more countries still expected to be affected as the world grapples with the impact of the virus.
 Since 11th March 2020, the virus was declared a global pandemic by the World Health Organisation.

-The pandemic has had significant impact on global economies, social systems and health systems.
+The pandemic has had significant impact on global economies, mental health ( check out this guide to improving mental health during the COVID-19 pandemic), social systems and health systems.

 Nigeria recorded her first case of the Corona Virus on 28 January, 2020.
 Since then, federal and state governments have stepped up efforts to contain the spread of the virus by enforcing a lockdown, improving testing and spreading information.